 Data Protection Principles

-We will comply with the six data protection principles in the GDPR, which say that personal data must be:
+We will comply with the following data protection principles, which say that personal data must be:

 - Processed fairly and lawfully and in a transparent manner;

 - Collected for specified, explicit and legitimate purposes and processed in accordance with such purposes;

 - Adequate, relevant and not excessive for the purpose;